hussynnawaz/JavaPrograms/LinkedLists/Insertion.md

 Assign the data to the new node
 And then make the next of new node as the next of previous node.
 Finally, move the next of the previous node as a new node.
+Complexity Analysis:

+Time complexity: O(1), since prev_node is already given as argument in a method, no need to iterate over list to find prev_node
+Auxiliary Space: O(1) since using constant space to modify pointers

+Add a node at the end: (6 steps process)
+The new node is always added after the last node of the given Linked List.
+For example if the given Linked List is 5->10->15->20->25 and we add an item 30 at the end, then the Linked List becomes 5->10->15->20->25->30.
+Since a Linked List is typically represented by the head of it, we have to traverse the list till the end and then change the next to last node to a new node.